gmflau/redis-enterprise-gke-kf-istio-egress-gateway/README.md

 ## In this repo, you will learn how to:
 1. Create a GKE cluster
-2. Install Anthos Service Mesh on the GKE cluster
+2. Install Anthos Service Mesh (ASM) on the GKE cluster
 3. Install Kf on the GKE cluster
 4. Install Redis Enterprise Cluster on the GKE cluster
 5. Create a Redis Enterprise database with TLS (one-way SSL) enabled